Latest Club News

 What happens if a regular session is not run by the club?

-If a session for any other reason cannot be or is not run by the club, Coach John will be in touch via email regarding this and most likely via text message as well.
+If a session for any other reason cannot be or is not run by the club, Coach John will be in touch via email in advance regarding this and most likely via text message as well.
 Coach John in the first instance will try to move the session to another reasonable time and date.
 If this is not possible, either a partial refund of the monthly subs or credit for the player will be offered.

 What happens if we can't come to a session?